jdavidrcamacho/minesweeper/README.md

 # minesweeper
 My python version of Microsoft Minesweeper (still not finished)

-To run just download the file and run it in you terminal with
+To run just download the file and run it in your terminal with

 	python mines.py